Travel & conservation company, since 1991

 The plants gamble with their seeds.
 Sometimes they hit it big, sometimes they don’t

-‘If we get good winter rains starting in April, then that compliment are going to germinate well.
+‘If we get good winter rains starting in April, then that complement will germinate well.
 But that has another implication.
-What you get is a really dense over-story of proteas and leucodendrons which selectively suppresses the plants in the understory.’
-This shading out of smaller plants means it is cooler there, and plants producing seeds dispersed and buried by ants are going to suffer because ants don’t venture into cool areas.
-Conversely, rodents like living under proteas because it is cool, it provides them with shelter from raptors and food in the way of seeds.
+You get a really dense over-story of proteas and leucadendron which selectively suppresses the plants in the understory.’
+This shading out of smaller plants means it is cooler there, and plants producing seeds dispersed and buried by ants will suffer because ants don’t venture into cool areas.
+Conversely, rodents like living under proteas because it is cool; it provides them with shelter from raptors and food in the way of seeds.
 So when the next fire comes, even if it is intensely hot, there are not enough of those hard seeds available for germination.

 The Winners and Losers

-This “gamble” does not only apply to flora, but also insects and animals that thrive on the fynbos in all its incredible diversity.
+This “gamble” applies to flora, insects, and animals that thrive on the fynbos in all its incredible diversity.

-‘Fire takes everything down to its most bold, most naked competitive arena.
-It’s a fight for limited resources,’ says Dr. Phoebe Barnard of the Birds & Environmental Change Program at the South African National Biodiversity Institute.
+‘Fire takes everything down to its bold, most naked competitive arena.
+It’s a fight for limited resources,’ says Dr Phoebe Barnard of the Birds & Environmental Change Program at the South African National Biodiversity Institute.

-She explains that there are birds going into the burnt area as opportunists, birds of prey like buzzards and goshawks which capitalise on vulnerable mammals, and herons and hadedas which capitalise on insects.
-Then there are birds that can feed for a long time in “roasted” areas, like cape canaries which feed on the seeds of leucodendron bushes, often roasted in their little cones.
+She explains that birds are going into the burnt area as opportunists, birds of prey like buzzards and goshawks, which capitalise on vulnerable mammals, and herons and hadedas, which capitalise on insects.
+Then some birds can feed for a long time in “roasted” areas, like cape canaries which feed on the seeds of leucodendron bushes, often roasted in their little cones.
 ‘I suppose it’s like having toasted sunflower seeds,’ she adds.

 New life on Chapmans Peak looking over Hout Bay. ©Ryan Sandes